mathiskakal/moonshot/documents/rexmax-specifications.md

 Most of the information gathered in those meetings is synthesised in the section above and distilled throughout this document, however, I specifically asked the most important stakeholders and end users what they believed the success criteria were for my mission, in order to ground my work in evidence and be able to measure success along the way.

 Listening to the users and collaborators was done to the extent that I can safely say that 99% of the product originates from them.
-In fact, only 2-3 features which come from the realm of gamification, which they had never heard of, actually came from me.
+In fact, only 2-3 features which come from the realm of gamification, actually came from me.
 All the rest was co-created with my collaborators, with ideas coming essentially from them.

 This was unintended at first but seeing the positive effects of listening actively the whole time, only speaking to spark a conversation, and to facilitate emergence of new ideas proved to be extremely insightful.

 I can confidently say that this approach will help a lot with the adoption of the product.

-<details><summary>Raw Verbatims</summary>
+<details><summary>*Click to reveal the raw verbatims*</summary>

 **Success Criteria – Storemanager-A**